Bayesian estimation in multiple comparisons

 # plot(h)

-In our comparisons table, we can see that two of the three hypotheses can be rejected (assuming \(\alpha = 0.05\)), namely, c3-c2 (\(\hat\beta = 0.11\)) and c5-c4 (\(\hat\beta = -0.08\)): in both cases, the HDI does not include zero.
+In our comparisons table, we can see that two of the three hypotheses can be rejected (assuming a posterior threshold of \(0.05\)), namely, c3-c2 (\(\hat\beta = 0.10\)) and c5-c4 (\(\hat\beta = -0.09\)): in both cases, the credible interval does not include zero.
 To be clear, the estimates in our table represent the means of the posterior distributions that result from each comparison of distributions.
 These are therefore single-point estimates that summarize entire posterior distributions (as is always the case in Bayesian models).
-For example, we saw in Table 4 that the mean estimates for c2 is \(\hat\beta = -0.06\) and for c3 is \(\hat\beta = 0.05\).
-Thus, it is not surprising that the posterior distribution of c2-c3 has a mean estimate of \(\hat\beta = -0.10\).
+For example, we saw in Code block 8 that the mean estimate for c2 is \(\hat\beta = -0.06\) and the mean estimate for c3 is \(\hat\beta = 0.05\)—both of which represent the difference between each condition and c1, our intercept.
+Thus, it is not surprising that the posterior distribution of c2-c3 has a mean estimate of \(\hat\beta = -0.10\) (estimates have been rounded to two decimal places).

-How could we report our results thus far assuming only the comparisons in Table 5?
-We can be more or less comprehensive on the amount of details we provide (see Kruschke, 2021).
-Here is a comprehensive example:
+How could we report our results thus far assuming only the comparisons in Code block 9?
+We can be more or less comprehensive on the amount of detail we provide (see Kruschke, 2021).
+Here is a comprehensive example that emphasizes the hypothesis testing approach just described and adds some information on the parameter estimation from Fig. 4:

 We have run a Bayesian hierarchical linear regression to estimate the effect of cond (our condition) on participants’ responses.
-Our model included random intercepts and effects (cond) by participant as well as by-item random intercepts.
+Our model included random intercepts and slopes (cond) by participant, by-item random intercepts, as well as mildly informative Gaussian priors on each of the conditions: priors were centered at zero for our slopes and centered at 7 for our intercept, c1; the standard deviation of all priors was set to 1.
 The model specification included 2,000 iterations and 1,000 warm-up steps.
-Both \(\hat{R}\) and effective sample sizes were inspected, and trace plots were visually checked for convergence.
+Both \(\hat{R}\) and effective sample sizes were inspected.
 By default, our model’s estimates assume c1 as our reference condition (intercept).
-Our posterior distributions (Fig. 4) suggest that conditions c2 and c5, whose posterior means are negative, are the most likely to have a statistically credible effect.
-Given that zero is included in their HDI, we cannot categorically conclude that an effect is credible assuming a 95% HDI as a threshold.5 Once we examine our multiple comparisons, however, we notice at least two comparisons6 whose 95% HDIs provide strong evidence for an effect: c3-c2 (\(\hat\beta = 0.11, [0.03, 0.18]\)) and c5-c4 (\(\hat\beta = -0.08, [-0.15, 0]\)).
+Our posterior distributions and their associated 95% HDIs11 (Fig. 4) suggest that conditions c2 and c5, whose posterior means are negative relative to c1, are the most likely to have a statistically credible effect.
+Given that a portion of their HDIs is within the ROPE, we cannot categorically reject the possibility of a null effect.
+Once we examine our multiple comparisons, however, we notice at least two comparisons12 whose HDIs provide evidence for an effect given the ROPE: c3-c2 (\(\hat\beta = 0.10, [0.02, 0.18]\)) and c5-c4 (\(\hat\beta = -0.09, [-0.18, 0]\)).
 These effects would not be visible were we to consider only the slopes in Fig. 4.

 2. Means and HDIs of our hierarchical model bFit1 (right).